yofabronecoforo/C6EGHV/README.md

 ![Equalize Rewards](/IMAGES/Equalize_Tribal_Village_Rewards.png)

 EGHV provides a checkbox option which, when enabled, assigns every enabled reward in a category an equal share of that category's Weight.
 This results in most enabled rewards having a roughly equal chance of being selected.
 Final actual chances will vary with the number of enabled rewards and/or the selected ruleset; with Standard rules and all available rewards enabled, these chances are as follows:
-- ~ 9.09% villager secrets type reward (1 reward in this parent type)
+- ~ 9.09% villager secrets type reward (multiple rewards in this parent type, each with an equal chance of being selected)
 - ~ 1.01% military-type unit reward (9 rewards in this parent type: ~ 9.09% for this parent type)
 - ~ 2.27% any other specific reward (4 rewards in each parent type: ~ 9.09% for each parent type)